6DammK9/nai-anime-pure-negative-prompt/astolfo_fate.md

 - Positive prompts are **adjusted and arranged** carefully.
 - Effects on most combinations are observed in **batch (20) and low steps (20)**.
 - Record the *yield* and "good random seeds".
 Then try to increase the STEP.
-- Alternatively, **XY plot** with STEP size with a constant batch.
+- Alternatively, **XY plot** with STEP size (Currently in exponential scale `16,24,32,64,256,1024`) with a constant batch.
 Time consuming.
 - Hand pick the good result and enjoy!

 ### Fusing contradict tags ###